Last Modified: 6/25/2015

 Is there a limit to how many account contacts can sign up?

-No. However, you should be accurate when you define your primary role with regarding McAfee products in your environments.
+No. However, you should be accurate when you define your primary role with regarding Intel Security products in your environments.

 Can I have my IT service provider get SNS notifications?

 Yes.
-Direct your service provider to the SNS Subscription Center at https://sns.snssecure.mcafee.com/content/signup_login and ask them to complete the form.
-A company can use a distribution list or special email address (email@example.com) to ensure those technicians on call get the message, or it goes to multiple people.
+Direct your service provider to the SNS Subscription Center at https://sns.snssecure.mcafee.com and ask them to complete the form.
+A company can use a distribution list or special email address (email@example.com) to ensure a team gets the message.

 How secure is the subscription form?